curtmorgan3/fight_or_fright/readme.md

 to slay.
 As the hero slays more and more monsters, he gets stronger, faster and smarter.
 As the hero levels up, so too do the monsters he must destroy.

-The hero will have stats that determine certain actions.
+The hero will have stats that determine certain actions:
+  1. Strength
+  2. Speed
+  3. Dexterity
+  4. Fortitude
+  5. Luck

 The monsters will have their own stats of all the above minus luck (monsters aren't lucky)